genotoul-bioinfo/Binette/README.md

 # Installing

-You can install binette directly from the source code or build and run it from within Docker container.
+You can install binette directly from the source code or build and run it from within a Singularity container.

 ## Installing from a conda environnement